General-purpose, high-level programming language supporting multiple programming paradigms.

 Assuming that you have some Flask application called

 You should see that it is running on some address, in this case 127.0.0.1.
-Default port for Flask applications is 5000.
-Open it in web browser to see your application.
+Open the address shown in a web browser to see your application.

-When you finish your work, just deactivate the virtual environment.
+When you finish your work, you can deactivate the virtual environment.